otaviojacobi/balena-voice-assistant/blogPost.md

 ## Setup

 Hardware Required
- - Intel NUC (can be replaced with a RaspberryPi or BalenaFin)
- - A micro SD card
+ - Intel-NUC (recommended) or BalenaFin or Raspberry Pi
  - Microphone and Speakers (or an old headset)

 In my case I used an USB Headset which contained microphone and loud enough speakers but this can be replaced by any means you have to input/output audio physically.